egis/handbook/Cultural-Manifesto.md

 #### DevOps Toolchain

 * Use a GitHub repo per project, module or client.
-You can use submodules or just clone repo's to the same directory to simulate a Mono Repo
+You can use submodules or just clone repos to the same directory to simulate a Mono Repo

   *Without a dedicated SDET team,  testing times for a Mono Repo become too long*